Omniverse-Web3-Labs/Introduction/docs/README.md

 ### Deployment
 To make it convenient, we have already deployed one kind of Omniverse Tokens, token $skywalker$ for FT and token $skywal$ for NFT, which have been already initialized on the `Omniverse DLT` Parachain of Polkadot.

-**We highly recommend you to test the functions with our `pre-deployed environment`**.
+**We highly recommend you test the functions with our `pre-deployed environment`**.
 You can also deploy your own Omniverse tokens, and as it will have more steps to do, **remember to read the [Tutorial](./Deployment.md) carefully first**.

 <!-- ***Note that the precision of the Omniverse tokens is $10^{0}$.*** -->